Going to au Ghana: Formalities and administrative steps

 The electrical system in Ghana is generally of the English standard (230 V and 50 MHz), in principle, as variations are possible (and power cuts are frequent).
 It is recommended to purchase a voltage regulator (UPS) for all sensitive electrical equipment, especially computers and printers.
 The plugs used are generally the English standard (G) and the old English standard (D).
 You will need an adapter to the English plugs to be able to connect devices with European type plugs (C).
 Sometimes the European standard is also available, which is used in French-speaking African countries.
 Don't forget to buy and leave with a good flashlight, even with candles.
 The units of measurement are those of the metric system.

 Checked baggage.
-As a general rule, 23 kg of baggage is allowed in the hold for economy class (with the exception of Africa, where most airlines allow 2 x 23 kg), and 30 to 40 kg for first and business class.
-Some airlines allow two pieces of hold baggage up to a total weight of 40 kg.
+Generally speaking, 23 kg of baggage is allowed in the hold for economy class (sometimes 2 x 23 kg, depending on the airline) and 30 to 40 kg for first and business class.
+Some airlines allow two hold baggage items up to a total weight of 40 kg.
 Please check your ticket before departure for details.

 Hand luggage.
 In economy class, one piece of hand luggage and one accessory (handbag, laptop computer) are allowed, all of which must not exceed 12 kg or 115 cm in size.
 In first and business class, two pieces of baggage are allowed in the cabin.
 Liquids and gels are forbidden: only tubes and bottles of 100 ml maximum are tolerated, and then only in a closed transparent plastic bag (20 cm x 20 cm).
 The only exceptions to this rule are baby food and medicines accompanied by their prescription.